Thertzlor/Revenant/wiki/Macros/Flag_Macro.md

 ```

 # Options
+Besides the [General Macro Options]() the Flag Macro offers the following options to customize behavior:
 ## toggle

 Instead of setting a flag only while the button is pressed down, the `toggle` option prevents the flag getting flipped again when the button is released.